ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 # Appendix B - Security Considerations

-There are no additional security requirements apart from the warnings that URIs utilized in implementations of this standard might be direct to malicious resources such as websites.
+There are no additional security requirements apart from the warnings that URIs utilized in implementations of this standard might be direct to malicious resources such as websites, and that implementers should ensure that data utilized for a canonical token list is secure and correct.
 Since this standard is focused on a data schema and its data properties there are no additional security considerations from for example homoglyph attacks (see [CVE-2021-42574](#CVE-2021-42574)).

 ## B.1 Data Privacy